jaderigby/wirestorm-previous/README.md

 #### `__pages__` ####

-__Here is where you will edit and add your custom html content.__  The `__pages__` folder contains the editable jade files.
+__Here is where you will edit and add your custom html content.__  The `__pages__` folder contains the editable pug files.
 Within `__core__` of this folder, you will find your header, footer, and default templates.
 These templates control the header, footer, and basic structure of your site including imported modules.
-The index.jade file is what you will use to edit your first page.
+The index.pug file is what you will use to edit your first page.
 You can copy this page and modify it, in order to add more pages.
-The pages can then be added to the navigation bar by editing the `nav.jade` file found within the `__core__` folder.
+The pages can then be added to the navigation bar by editing the `nav.pug` file found within the `__core__` folder.

 #### `__styles__` ####